hepabolu/programming-by-stealth/docs/pbs19.md

 This is a total cliché, and very common as an interview question.
 It tests if a programmer understands programming basics like loops and conditionals.

 Write a program that prints the numbers from 1 to 100.
-But for multiples of three print “Fizz” instead of the number, and for the multiples of five print “Buzz”.
+But for multiples of three, print “Fizz” instead of the number.
+For the multiples of five, print “Buzz”.
 For numbers which are multiples of both three and five, print “FizzBuzz”.

 ### Solution